otausendschoen/Expected_Goals_xG_Model/README.md

   </tbody>
 </table>

-Interestingly enough, two of the three players who had the greatest overperformance in front of goal were Leicester City’s Riyad Mahrez and Jamie Vardy.
-Mahrez scored 17 goals from 10.4 expected goals, while Vardy scored 24 goals from 18.6 expected goals.
+Interestingly enough, two of the six players who had the greatest overperformance in front of goal were Leicester City’s Riyad Mahrez and Jamie Vardy.
+Mahrez scored 17 goals from 12.7 expected goals, while Vardy scored 24 goals from 20.2 expected goals.

 This overperformance in front of goal powered Leicester City to win the Premier League title despite being 5000-1 underdogs at the start of the season.
 As our